Editor’s Note: This post has been updated with new links and content.

 See, most pre-existing PPC accounts, especially in Google Ads, are created with 10-20 keywords in an ad group based on a common theme.

-These “keyword clusters” can bring in traffic, but unrelated broad-match searches can waste your ad budget and drive down your conversion numbers.
+These “keyword clusters” can bring in traffic, sure.
+But unrelated broad-match searches can waste your ad budget and drive down your conversion numbers.

-To combat this waste and make your digital marketing more effective, we recommend Single Keyword Ad Groups (SKAGs), which are ad groups with just one keyword in them.
+To combat this waste and make your digital marketing more effective, we recommend Single Keyword Ad Groups (SKAGs).
+As you might have guessed, these are ad groups with just one keyword in them.